awsmug/wp-devops/Readme.md

 # WordPress Devops

-The WP Devops contains an environment is based on docker.
+The WP Devops contains an environment is based on docker-compose.
 It supports site, plugin and theme development.

 ## Setting up environment